Blériot-SPAD S.91: Prototypes and into flight

-Despite flight demonstrations in Romania and Greece no orders followed.
+While flight demonstrations were performed in both Romania and Greece in the hope of garnering sales, no orders for the type followed.
 André Herbemont would use his experience with the S.91 prototypes in order to develop the S.510, another biplane fighter which would go into production and would be later used by the French Air Force.

-In 1936 at least one of the surviving S.91 prototypes ended up in the Spanish Republican Air Force.
+In 1936, at least one of the surviving S.91 prototypes ended up in the Spanish Republican Air Force.